 Routine vacuuming of your rugs is imperative.
-This avoids accumulation of dirt and contaminants that could affect the rug’s overall appearance.
+This avoids the accumulation of dirt and contaminants that could affect the rug’s overall appearance.

 However, DIY dry vacuuming is not enough to remove any food particles and pet dander that are potentially embedded deep in your rug.
-These hidden contaminants can make a rug an ideal breeding ground for germs, bacteria and dust mites.
+These hidden contaminants can make a rug an ideal breeding ground for germs, bacteria, and dust mites.
 Unseen to the naked eye, these pollutants can cause your rug to lose its shine and prove to be a health hazard to your indoor living environment as well.